Why should you discover SuperKicks? Firstly, it’s an interactive way to have fun playing football and learn the skills you need to play.

 I believe it can really give players a sense of confidence, so you don’t have to go to a session where there’s 30 or 40 people around you if you prefer not to.

-So, if you were to download the app today, what would I recommend to you?
+So, if you were to check it out today, what would I recommend to you?

 And if I was a child, I’d want to do the things which I enjoy the most.
 There’s an interactive aspect of it too, with challenges and different levels of the games which mean you can get badges.
 So, from a child’s point of view, I’d be thinking how many badges I can get!

-There’s also Kicker, who is the voiceover and animation of the app, and very helpful in telling what each section is about.
+There’s also Kicker, who is the voiceover and animation, and very helpful in telling what each section is about.
 Kicker really helps guide you through it, from a parent’s point of view, but for a child, just do what you enjoy the most.

 With a lot of discussion around how much time youngsters are spending on devices, I would say that this is a great way to have the buy-in and interactivity of apps and the fun part of it, but there’s also the navigating around and making decisions about which activity to do.